-During the scan you will lie on a bed, which will move into the scanner either head first or feet first, depending on the type of scan.
+During the MRI scan you will lie on a bed, which will move into the scanner either head first or feet first, depending on the type of scan.
 You are given headphones for listening to music, and to reduce the noise from the scanner.
 You can also hear instructions from the MRI radiographer, who will keep an eye on you and you can contact them too using a buzzer if needed.

-Sometimes the scanner can feel enclosed, but now more spacious “open” and “wide bore” MRI scanners are available, with ambient themes viewed from a mirror above.
-Sometimes patients prefer “wide bore” scanners, as there is more space above your head.
+Sometimes the MRI scanner can feel enclosed, but now more spacious “open” and “wide bore” MRI scanners are available, with ambient themes viewed from a mirror above.
+Sometimes patients prefer “wide bore” MRI scanners, as there is more space above your head.
 Relaxation and stress relief techniques can also work well, and mild sedation is also available if needed.

 2 part MRI scan = both shoulders, both knees, both ankles, cervical & thoracic spine, thoracic & lumbar spine, or lumbar spine with pelvis

 3 part MRI scan = Whole Spine, or Thoracic & Lumbar Spine with Pelvis or SI joints

 MRI scan of Brain with MRA scan of Brain and Neck - special protocol for MMA competitors and other contact sports - this usually takes 45 minutes.